-If vehicles will be parked overnight because of emergency circumstances or college-related business, please park in lot G and notify the Campus Police at 240-500-2312 or 240-500-2308.
+If vehicles will be parked overnight because of emergency circumstances or college-related business, please park in lot G and notify the Campus Police at 240-500-2312.
 All other vehicles left overnight will be subject to being towed at owner's expense.